djcooke/compendium/_hoh_081_enemies/koki.md

   - name: Blood Moon
     potency: 50
     type: Magic
-    description: 'untelegraphed huge pointblank AoE; inflicts stacking vulnerability up (5%? per stack, 30s).
+    description: 'untelegraphed huge pointblank AoE; inflicts vulnerability up (5%? per stack, 30s).
 Can be LoSed, and fully shielding the damage also blocks the vulnerability up'
 notes:
   - 'If you let it do one auto-attack after Vile Utterance and then duck behind a corner, you should avoid the vulnerability up'